socketsupply/components/README.md

 ![](https://github.com/optoolco/components/workflows/ci/badge.svg)

 # USAGE
-To use this repo, install the following dependencies, then require the components module once from your bundle.
-This will attach all the components to Tonic.
-Then, require tonic wherever you want to use it.
+To use this example component library, install the following dependencies, Then, either register the components you want to bundle.

 ```bash
 npm install @optoolco/tonic